 Covariance has a formula:

 In the formula:

-x is the values of the x variable. y is the values of the y variable.
+• x is the value of the x variable. y is the value of the y variable.

-xa is the average of the x variable, while ya is the average of y variable.
+• xa is the average of the x variable, while ya is the average of the y variable.

-For this example we will use two stocks, AAA Corp and BBB Corp.
+For this example we will use the hypothetical performance of two stocks, AAA Corp and BBB Corp.
 Below are AAA Corp’s returns over five years.
-It’s a hot growth stock whose returns grow over time as new products are rolled out and investors take notice.

 For each stock, we subtract the average return from the return of a given year and then multiply the two results together, and add them up for every year.